victorouma1/GenData-Capstone-Project/README.md

 This project focuses on bridging the gap between property listings and market demand.The goal is to provide a data driven strategy for hosts to optimise their pricing based on seasons, neighborhood trends and specific property features.

 ### Reaseacrh questions
-How do specific property attributes correlate with the daily rental price?<br>
+What is the price gap between professional hosts, those with multiple listings and casual hosts?<br>

-To what extent does the seasons impact pricing fluctuations across different property types?<br>
+To what extent does the seasons impact pricing fluctuations across different property types? <br>

-What is the price gap between professional hosts,those with multiple listings, and casual hosts for comparable properties?<br>
-Which neighborhoods yield the highest average daily rate versus the highest occupancy rates? <br>
-How does the conpactness of existing Airbnb listings in a neighborhood correlate with the average prices of new entries? <br>
+How does pricing affect the number of reviews? <br>

-Is there a price bump for listings located within a specific radius of major city landmarks? <br>
-What is the relationship between Superhost status and the frequency of reviews occupancy proxy compared to non-Superhost listings? <br>
-How do host response times influence a listing’s overall rating and demand? <br>
-To what degree do specific keywords in listing descriptions or high-quality photo counts impact the estimated booking frequency?
+To what extent does number of amenities affect the price? <br>

+What neighbourhoods have the highest average price? <br>

+To what extent does a large congregeation of listings affect pricing if any? <br>

 ### Tools
 Excel - Data Cleaning.<br>